Case Study · Anonymized profile

 Signal

-US hospital procurement reads 510(k) status first.
-If the public surface does not state it, the file is sorted into the unverified pile before clinical evidence is opened.
+US hospital procurement judges 510(k) status first.
+If the public website and sales material does not state it, the file is sorted into the unverified pile before clinical evidence is opened.

 2